johsieders/essays/content/23-is-science-a-threat.md

 perceive.
 Imagine this: In addition to the four fundamental forces of physics, there could be a fifth force that can only be detected by senses that are not available to us, and that, at long random intervals, produces side effects we can perceive.
 Such a force cannot be ruled out, and the observed side effects would be considered miracles.
-So I think of a veil that separates the perceivable world from everything else.
+So there is a veil that separates the perceivable world from everything else.
 This veil is indisputable, unless you claim that what we perceive is all there is.

 What do I learn if I don't?
 First of all, I become humble.
 Modesty is an essential virtue of science: the